xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 </pre>

-The model estimates that the bounce rate decreased 🔻 0.52% and this effect is statistically significant ($P>|t|$ is virtually zero) meaning the bounce rates drops from 12.91 + 24 * 0.0129 = 13.22% to 12.70% .
-It is also noteworth that the model estimates a small (on average 🔻 0.0297%) but with statistical significance trend of a decrease in bounce rate each week after intervention, which is unexpected since the CDN serves the whole website just a few hour after activation.
+The model estimates that the bounce rate decreased 🔻 0.52% and this effect is statistically significant ($P>|t|$ is virtually zero) meaning the bounce rates drop from 12.91 + 24 * 0.0129 = 13.22% to 12.70% .
+It is also noteworth that the model estimates a small (on average 🔻 0.0297%) but with statistical significance trend of a decrease in bounce rate each week after intervention, which is unexpected since the CDN serves the whole website just a few hours after activation.

-The figure bellow depict how the model fits before and after intervention and how it project a counterfactual would be:
+The figure bellow depicts how the model fits before and after intervention and how it project a counterfactual would be:

 <details>
     <summary>Click to see code.</summary>